ethereum-optimism/specs/specs/experimental/op-stack-manager.md

 ### Chain ID Source of Truth

-One of the restrictions on chain ID is that `deploy` can only be called once per chain ID, because contract addresses are a function of chain ID.
-However, future versions of OP Stack Manager may manage upgrades, which will require "registering" existing pre-OP Stack Manager chains in the OP Stack Manager.
+One of the implicit restrictions on chain ID is that `deploy` can only be called once per chain ID, because contract addresses are a function of chain ID.
+However, future versions of OP Stack Manager may:

+- Change the Proxy code used, which would allow a duplicate chain ID to be deployed if there is only the implicit check.
+- Manage upgrades, which will require "registering" existing pre-OP Stack Manager chains in the OP Stack Manager.
 Registration will be a privileged action, and the [superchain registry] will be used as the source of truth for registrations.

 This means, for example, if deploying a chain with a chain ID of 10—which is OP Mainnet's chain ID—deployment will execute successfully, but the entry in OP Stack Manager may be overwritten in a future upgrade.
-Therefore, it is strongly recommended to only use chain IDs that are not already present in the [ethereum-lists/chains] repository.
+Therefore, chain ID uniqueness is not enforced by the OP Stack Manager, and it is strongly recommended to only use chain IDs that are not already present in the [ethereum-lists/chains] repository.